apache/mxnet/docs/get_started/raspbian_setup.md

     git clone https://github.com/dmlc/mxnet.git --recursive
 ```

-Then build the full MxNet library.
+Then build the full MxNet library, ensuring the ARM flag is enabled (this removes the x86 specific msse flag in the NNVM Submodule's Makefile, making it ARM compatible)
 ```bash
     cd mxnet
     export ARM=1
     make
 ```

-If you are not processing images with MxNet on the Pi you can install this package without opencv to minimize the size of the loaded library.
+If you are not processing images with MxNet on the Pi you can build MxNet without opencv to minimize the size of the loaded library.
 You can do this by compiling with the following code:
 ```bash
     cd mxnet
     export ARM=1